EricThomson/CCN_caiman_mesmerize_workshop_2023/README.md

 We recommend installing the `mesmerize-core` conda package which gives you everything that you need, including `caiman`. `fastplotlib` is installed separately but that is relatively trivial.

 1. Install Anaconda if you already don't have it.
-You can find official instructions on the Anaconda website.
+[Click here for official instructions on the Anaconda website](https://docs.anaconda.com/anaconda/install/index.html).
 A few important notes:
     - On Windows and Mac if you use the graphical installer make sure you choose to install **"Just Me"** and not a system install.
     - On Linux you can probably accept the default `PREFIX` to install to your user home directory, do not perform a system install.